pablorcruh/bowliing_score/README.md

 * CalculateScoreService
 * PrintScoreBoardService

-The application is a Maven project but it has a maven wrapper that helps execution if you don't have mvn installed.
+The application is a Maven project, but it has a maven wrapper that helps execution if you don't have mvn installed.

 ## Execution